przemek83/data-explorer-go/README.md

 dave;0;inception;8
 dave;0;ender's_game;8
 ```
-Not too flexible format of data was used for simplicity of parsing.
+A non-flexible format of data was used for simplicity of parsing.

 # Testing
-To executre tests manually, open root directory of repository and run command:
+To execute tests manually, open root directory of repository and run command:
 ```
 go test -v ./...
 ```